Download the pamphlet (PDF 231KB)

 The Graduate Program in Maritime Archaeology (GPMA) was established in 2002.
-It is now the largest and most active program of its kind in Australia.
-The program has two academic staff, a technical officer and research associates, as well as PhD students (on scholarships) who also work part-time in the program.
-The Graduate Program currently has approximately 30-40 graduate students drawn students countries (including Australia, New Zealand, UK, USA, Canada, South Africa, the Netherlands and Japan).
+It is now the largest, most successful and most active program of its kind in Australia and is rated as one of the top six programs in the world.
+The program has three academic staff, adjunct staff, and a part-time technical officer, as well as PhD students (on scholarships) who also work part-time in the program.
+The Graduate Program currently has approximately 35 graduate students and has drawn students from many different countries (including Australia, Brunei, Canada, Luxembourg, Japan, the Netherlands, New Zealand, Philippines, Sri Lanka, South Africa, UK, and the USA).
 Graduates of the program are now working for underwater cultural heritage management agencies, museums and consultancy companies as well as studying and teaching at universities, both in Australia and overseas.

 The Graduate Program is designed both to meet the needs of students who have a four year degree in archaeology or anthropology who wish to specialize in maritime archaeology, as well as those who come from a different academic background (such as history) and wish to move to a different career path.